 - European Union (2018) General Data Protection Regulation (GDPR).
 Available here.

 - European Directorate-General of Justice (2018) EU data protection rules Available here.

-- Belgian Data Protection Authority (2019) Summit a question/request/compliant Available here
+- Belgian Data Protection Authority (2020) Lodge a complaint Available here

 - European Data Protection Board (EDPB) (2019) About EDPB Available here